 Self-driving cars are an amazing invention.
 They can transform our entire experience on the road.
 While there are various benefits to self-driving vehicles, there are still some real dangers to consider.
 Machines sometimes malfunction, and if a self-driving car doesn’t work as intended, you could end up with a severe injury.

 Our Lexington car accident attorneys are well-versed in self-driving car cases, and we can help you understand your legal options.
-To speak with one of our self-driving car accident lawyers at Minner Vines Moncus Injury Lawyers, contact or call (859) 550-2900 to schedule a free consultation so that we can review the details of your case.
+To speak with one of our self-driving car accident lawyers at Minner Vines Injury Lawyers, PLLC, contact or call (859) 550-2900 to schedule a free consultation so that we can review the details of your case.

 How Do Self-Driving Cars Work?